barc/express-error/README.md

 # express-error

-Enhance express 3 error handler which displays source code within error stack for JavaScript and CoffeeScript.
+Enhanced express 3 error handler which displays source code within error stack for JavaScript and CoffeeScript.

 Express-error is an open source project from [Barc](http://barc.com), instant real-time forum on any website.

 ## Usage